 So what is lymphedema?

 Lymphedema develops when the lymphatic system is unable to remove lymph, a clear fluid that circulates through the body removing waste, bacteria and other substances from body tissues.
-This impairment develops when the lymphatic system has been damaged by surgery, radiation or other causes such as infection and fluid gets left behind accumulating in tissues, eventually causing damage and swelling.
+This impairment develops when the lymphatic system has been damaged by surgery (not necessarily involving cancer), radiation or other causes such as infection and fluid gets left behind accumulating in tissues, eventually causing damage and swelling.
 Sometimes there is a sensation of tightness, heaviness, numbness or pain.
 These symptoms can exist before swelling happens, as well as after.
 This is known as secondary lymphedema.

 When a person is born with a lymphatic system genetically predisposed to fail, this is known as primary lymphedema.
 This “failure” can present at birth or later on as well.